hanfak/topics-to-learn/testing-reading-maintaining/unit-testing.md

 # Unit testing

+- Probably best to be called Isolation Tests
+  - opposite of integration tests
 - There are many definitions, mainly due to the ambiguous nature of the word unit
   - https://martinfowler.com/bliki/UnitTest.html
   - https://srikanth.sastry.name/defining-unit-tests-two-schools-of-thought/